alekcarnell/alek-obsidian/README.md

 # alek-obsidian
-My personal do-it-all Obsidian vault set up.
+My personal do-it-all Obsidian setup.

 ## Summary
 I went through many iterations, trying just about every system and framework, from PARA to Zettelkasten to +ACEx, before settling into what I have now.